MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 #### Properties of DD's prefix sum implementation

-[DD's prefix sum implementation](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/algorithms/prefix_sum.rs) computes the above sum for collections of `((usize, K), D)`, where `D` is the actual data type, the usizes determine the ordering (we will need to generalize this, see the "ORDER BY types" section), and `K` is a key type.
+[DD's prefix sum implementation](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/algorithms/prefix_sum.rs) computes the above sum for collections of `((usize, K), D)`, where `D` is the actual data type, the usizes determine the ordering (we will need to generalize this, see the [ORDER BY types section](#order-by-types)), and `K` is a key type.
 For each key, a separate prefix sum is computed.
 The key will be the expression of the PARTITION BY clause.

 A caveat of the implementation is that extra instances of the zero element might be added anywhere in the sum.
 E.g., instead of `z + x1 + x2 + x3`, we might get `z + x1 + x2 + z + z + x3 + z`.
 Therefore, the zero element should be both a left zero and a right zero, i.e., `x + z = z + x = x` has to hold for the sum function.
 This is not a problematic limitation in practice, because we can add a suitable zero to any type by wrapping it in `Option`, and making `None` the zero.

 As is common in distributed systems, the sum function has to be associative, because there is no guarantee that the implementation will compute a left-deep sum (e.g., `((z + x1) + x2) + x3`), but might put parenthesis anywhere in the sum, e.g., `(z + (x1 + x2)) + x3`.
 (But commutativity is not required, as mentioned above.)

 The implementation is data-parallel not just across keys, but inside each key as well.
-TODO: But I wasn't able to actually observe a speedup when adding cores in a simple test, so we should investigate what’s going on with parallelization.
+However, I wasn't able to actually observe a speedup when adding cores in a simple test, so we should investigate what’s going on with parallelization.
 There was probably just some technical issue in my test, because all operations in the Prefix Sum implementation look parallelizable, so it should be fine.
 I'll try to properly test this in the next days.

 We’ll use the word **index** in this document to mean the values of the ORDER BY column of the OVER clause, i.e., they are simply the values that determine the ordering.
 (Note that it’s sparse indexing, i.e., not every number occurs from 1 to n, but there are usually (big) gaps.)

 As mentioned above, DD's prefix sum needs the index type to be `usize`.
 It is actually a fundamental limitation of the algorithm that it only works with integer indexes, and therefore we will have to map other types to integers.
-We discuss this in the "ORDER BY types" section.
+We discuss this in the ["ORDER BY types" section](#order-by-types).

 #### Implementation details of DD's prefix sum